Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Can children drink hibiscus tea? β€Ί

 Disclaimer: This content is for general informational and educational purposes only and does not constitute medical advice.
-The side effects, drug interactions, and contraindications described in this article are based on available published research and standard pharmacological references.
+The side effects, drug interactions, and contraindications described here are based on available research and standard pharmacological references.
 Individual responses to herbal teas vary.
-Always consult your doctor or pharmacist before starting hibiscus tea if you are on any medications, have existing health conditions, are pregnant, or are planning surgery.
-Never adjust or discontinue prescribed medications based on herbal tea consumption without medical guidance.
+Always consult your doctor or pharmacist before starting hibiscus tea if you take any medications, have existing health conditions, are pregnant, or are planning surgery.
+Never adjust or stop prescribed medications based on herbal tea use without medical guidance.

 ✍️ Written by